NUKnightLab/TimelineJS-Wordpress-Plugin/readme.txt

 Alternatively, you can use the TinyMCE button to create your own shortcode as well.

+== Screenshots ==

+1. An example Timeline, about women in computing.
+You can see the whole thing on the [TimelineJS website](https://timeline.knightlab.com)
+2. Creating a Timeline is as easy as [copying our Google Spreadsheet template](https://drive.google.com/previewtemplate?id=1pHBvXN7nmGkiG8uQSUB82eNlnL8xHu6kydzH_-eguHQ&mode=public) and adding a row for each event in your Timeline.
+See
+[our documentation](https://timeline.knightlab.com/docs/using-spreadsheets.html) for details of the format and instructions for publishing your spreadsheet so that TimelineJS can read it.

 == Changelog ==
-The most up to date change log for TimelineJS itself can be found at https://github.com/NUKnightLab/TimelineJS/blob/master/CHANGELOG
+The most up to date change log for TimelineJS itself can be found at https://github.com/NUKnightLab/TimelineJS3/blob/master/CHANGELOG

 Version numbers for this plugin primarily align with versions of TimelineJS.
-This is why we start at 3.3.2.0.
 The first three parts of the version number match the version of TimelineJS; the last number is for changes to this plugin when the TimelineJS version doesn't change.
+This plugin rarely changes except to incorporate improvements to TimelineJS.

 = 3.3.2.0 =
 * Initial release of Wordpress plugin for Timeline JS3